julianwangnwu/julianwangnwu.github.io/_pages/about.md

 <p style="font-family:'Roboto', sans-serif; font-size:18px;text-align:left">
     <b> Misc </b>
     <br>
-    I am fond of technology, so I keep learning new stuffs and occasionally write <a href="https://julianwangnwu.github.io/year-archive/" style="color: #3BB9FF">notes</a> about them.
+    I am fond of new technologies, so I keep learning new stuffs (e.g., new technical stacks, programming languages) and occasionally write <a href="https://julianwangnwu.github.io/year-archive/" style="color: #3BB9FF">notes</a> about them.
 I like numbers and co-manage a small mutual fund (~$10M) as a hobby since 2014.
 I travel around the world and sometimes take <a href="https://julianwangnwu.github.io/portfolio/" style="color: #3BB9FF">photos</a>.
 </p>